cztomczak/cefpython/api/cefpython.md

 An example usage is in the wxpython.py example on Windows, in implementation of LifespanHandler.OnBeforePopup().

 List of threads in the Browser process:
 * cef.TID_UI: The main thread in the browser.
 This will be the same as the main application thread if cefpython.Initialize() is called with a ApplicationSettings.multi_threaded_message_loop value of false.
+Do not perform blocking tasks on this thread.
+All tasks posted after CefBrowserProcessHandler::OnContextInitialized() and before CefShutdown() are guaranteed to run.
+This thread will outlive all other CEF threads.
 * cef.TID_DB: Used to interact with the database.
-* cef.TID_FILE: Used to interact with the file system.
+* cef.TID_FILE: Used for blocking tasks (e.g. file system access) where the user won't notice if the task takes an arbitrarily long time to complete.
+All tasks posted after CefBrowserProcessHandler::OnContextInitialized() and before CefShutdown() are guaranteed to run.
-* cef.TID_FILE_USER_BLOCKING: Used for file system operations that block user interactions.
-Responsiveness of this thread affects users.
+* cef.TID_FILE_USER_BLOCKING: Used for blocking tasks (e.g. file system access) that affect UI immediately after a user interaction.
+All tasks posted after CefBrowserProcessHandler::OnContextInitialized() and before CefShutdown() are guaranteed to run.
+Example: Generating data shown in the UI immediately after a click.
 * cef.TID_PROCESS_LAUNCHER: Used to launch and terminate browser processes.
 * cef.TID_CACHE: Used to handle slow HTTP cache operations.
 * cef.TID_IO: Used to process IPC and network messages.
+Do not perform blocking tasks on this thread.
+All tasks posted after CefBrowserProcessHandler::OnContextInitialized() and before CefShutdown() are guaranteed to run.

 List of threads in the Renderer process:
-* cef.TID_RENDERER: The main thread in the renderer.
-Used for all webkit and V8 interaction.
+* cef.TID_RENDERER: Tasks may be posted to this thread after CefRenderProcessHandler::OnRenderThreadCreated but are not guaranteed to run before sub-process termination (sub-processes may be killed at any time without warning).

 ### PostDelayedTask